Last updated on October 19th, 2018

 Is it Better to Crimp or Solder? – Conclusion

 The key takeaway?
 Crimp where you can, solder where you have to.
 Though soldering a wire or connection on a vehicle may make you feel like you are doing a better job, in practice it can cause more issues than it may avoid.
 To crimp or solder will be a personal decision based on experience, tools and preferences, but in general crimping should be the go-to option.
-All in all, I’d prefer a good solder over a bad crimp, but a good crimp over either.
+All in all, I’d prefer a decent solder over a bad crimp, but a good crimp over either.
 On vehicle repairs, at least.

 At the end of the day, whether to crimp or solder and how you decide to work is up to you.
 This is just food for thought for the avid DIYer, and I can only hope that it provides you more context to better make that decision yourself.